vinnymeller/twm/README.md

   -l, --layout
           Prompt user to select a globally-defined layout to open the workspace with.

-          Using this option will override any other layout definitions.
+          Using this option will override any other layout definitions that would otherwise automatically be used when opening the workspace.

   -p, --path <PATH>
           Open the given path as a workspace.